 The flow of air (volumetric) is usually expressed in cfm (ft3/min).
 To be more specific, actual cfm (ACFM) and standard cfm (SCFM) are used.
 ACFM & SCFM have been defined as follows:

 Air is at “standard conditions” when its density is @ 0.075 lb/ft3.
 We can thus conclude a couple of key points.
 First, if the airflow measurement is taken at or near standard conditions, the ACFM and the SCFM will have the exact same value.
 Second, if the reading were taken on air at a significantly different density, ACFM and SCFM would have two different values.

 Let’s work through an example duct traverse at a high elevation and temperature to show how to determine ACFM & SCFM.
 Suppose a 4-point duct traverse has been taken at the following conditions.
 A pitot tube was used to obtain velocity pressures (VP), but these have not yet been converted to velocity (ft/min).
 Let’s keep it simple and assume a 1.0 ft2 duct.

 |Duct area:||12” x 12” = 1.0 ft2|

 |Actual air density:||0.059 lb/ft3|

 |Standard air density:||0.075 lb/ft3|

 Here is where it gets interesting.
-Which density should we use to convert the VP readings to velocity, so we can then determine ACFM & SCFM?
+Which density should we use to convert the VP readings to velocity to determine ACFM & SCFM?
 The actual density (0.059 lb/ft3), or standard density (0.075 lb/ft3)?
-We’ll explore 2 options.
+We’ll explore two options.

 - Option 1: Calculate the actual average duct velocity using the actual density of the air measured.